handy-common-utils/dev-utils/README.md

 ## How to use - generating API doc and update README.md

-Normally you don't use this package directly (althought it is perfectly fine to use this package alone).
+Normally you don't use this package directly (although it is perfectly fine to use this package alone).
 Instead, you add `@handy-common-utils/dev-dependencies`as a dev dependency (which in turn depends on this package):

 ```sh